Easy Ways to Save Money on Food when Traveling with Kids

 In addition to purchasing gift cards at a discounted rate, one of my favorite ways to save money on food while traveling is to look up restaurants that are offering kids eat free specials.
 Even if you aren’t from the area (which, if you’re traveling, you most likely are not…duh), a quick Google search could result in a number of restaurants offering kids eat free specials.

 Enjoy your trip!

-Besides the obvious “pack a crock pot and make dinner in the hotel room,” those are some of our favorite ways to save money on food while traveling.
+Besides the obvious “pack a crock pot and make dinner in the hotel room,” (but make sure to check hotel regulations, first!) those are some of our favorite ways to save money on food while traveling.
 All are super easy, but sure to make a difference in the weight of your wallet.

 I’d love to know some of the ways you and your family save money while traveling!
 Definitely leave a comment below with your homeschool travel tip!